-- 1. membership shall consist of at least 2 Directors with at least 1 Director who was a member of either the Board Education Approval Committee or a previous member of this committee. - 2.
-A Board Director will be the Chair of the committee - (4) Board Strategic Planning Committee
+1. membership shall consist of the Executive Director, and at least 2 Directors which ideally includes at least 1 Board Director who was a previous member of this committee, and others as deemed necessary by the Board.
+Quorum shall consist of at least 2 Board Directors.
+A Board Director will be the Chair of the committee.

+(7) Executive Director Performance Review Committee